sukron21/BE_redux_MamaRecipe-master1/README.md

 - Clone this project with `git clone : https://github.com/sukron21/excercise
 - Install package required with `npm install`
 <ol type="1">
-  <li>Your first step is to add the .env settings contained in the backend folder, with the examples contained in the .env-example or
+  <li>Your first step is to add the .env settings contained in the backend folder, with the examples contained in the .env-example or</li>

 ### database
 <p>DB_HOST=</p>